Azure-Samples/azure-openai-rag-workshop/docs/sections/11-improvements.md

 ![Screenshot of the chat response streaming](./assets/chat-streaming.gif)

-You can now redeploy your improved backend by running `azd deploy backend` and test it in production.
+You can now redeploy your improved app by running `azd deploy` and test it in production.

 <!-- TODO: explore langchain integrations: document retrievers & tools -->